hawesie/python-canvas-api/README.md

 This repository contains code for working with the Canvas v1 API and doing various teaching and marking related tasks.

+It does the following: (not all documented yet!)

+ * Retrieves user details from Canvas and stores them locally
+ * Reads and writes group memberships
+ * Retrieves, stores and exports submissions and attachments
+ * Retrieves, stores and exports quiz results
+ * Provides functions for the automatic marking for a range of processes, including: Git checkouts, Java compilation, and Java execution.

 **WARNING**: This code is all still very much preliminary, probably quite buggy, and it's usefulness for different tasks will vary.

 # Installation